creativenull/projectlocal.vim/README.md

 Below are the available commands for use:

-+ `:ProjectLocalConfig` - Open the project local config file, if it exists.
++ `:PLConfig` - Open the project local config file, if it exists, else create it and then open it.
-+ `:ProjectLocalAutoloadEnable` - Enable auto sourcing, if it was disabled.
++ `:PLAutoloadEnable` - Enable auto sourcing, if it was disabled.
 This means on the next time you open vim and the local project config has changed then it will ask the user to allow sourcing the file.
 If there were no changes on the local project config file then source it automatically.
-+ `:ProjectLocalAutoloadDisable` - Disable auto sourcing, if it was enabled.
-This means the next time you open vim then it will not automatically source the local project config file, but can manually load the file via `:ProjectLocalLoad`.
++ `:PLAutoloadDisable` - Disable auto sourcing, if it was enabled.
+This means the next time you open vim then it will not automatically source the local project config file, but can manually load the file via `:PLLoad`.
-+ `:ProjectLocalLoad` - Manually source the local project config file if autoload is disabled.
++ `:PLLoad` - Manually source the local project config file if autoload is disabled.

 ## Contributing